ucheblessed28/js-course/06 - objects-and-DOM-manipulation.md

    - Inside the `click` event listener, we use an `if` statement to check whether the style has already been changed (`isStyleChanged` is `true`).
    - If the style has been changed (i.e., `isStyleChanged` is `true`):
      - We **revert the styles** back to their original state by setting the background color and text color to empty strings (`""`).
 This effectively removes any inline styles applied to the `body`, reverting it to the default styles defined by the browser or CSS.
-     - The button text is also reset to "Change Body Styles" to indicate the next action.
+     - The button text is also reset to "Dark Mode" to indicate the next action.
    - If the style hasn't been changed yet (`isStyleChanged` is `false`):
      - We **apply the new styles** (navy background and white text).
-     - The button text is changed to "Revert to Original Styles" so the user knows that clicking it again will revert the changes.
+     - The button text is changed to "Light Mode" so the user knows that clicking it again will revert the changes.

 3. **Toggling the State**:
    - After each button click, we toggle the `isStyleChanged` variable.
 This is done by setting it to the opposite value using `!isStyleChanged`.
 This allows the script to switch between the two states: one where the style is changed, and one where it is not.

 ### What Happens:

 - Initially, the body has the default styles (white background, black text).
 - The first time you click the button, the background color changes to navy and the text color becomes white.
-- The button text changes to **"Revert to Original Styles"**.
+- The button text changes to **"Light Mode"**.
-- If you click the button again, the styles revert to their original state, and the button text changes back to **"Change Body Styles"**.
+- If you click the button again, the styles revert to their original state, and the button text changes back to **"Dark Mode"**.

 ### Benefits:
 - This makes the page more interactive by allowing the user to toggle between two different styles with a single button.